 Every model has a unique identifier.
 Bluetooth SIG adopted models are 16 bits while vendor models are 32 bits (16-bit Bluetooth assigned company identifier and a 16-bit vendor assigned model identifier).
 This makes each model uniquely addressable.

-Using messages, a Bluetooth mesh network communicates via a client-server architecture.
+Using messages, a Bluetooth Mesh network communicates via a client-server architecture.
 The function of a server is to expose the states of an element.
 One of the simplest states is a binary switch where the state is either on or off.
 A simple server model is the Generic On/Off Server Model, which contains the state representing the switch being either on or off.

 Clients access states request, change, or consume the states of a server.
 An example of a simple client model is a Generic On/Off Client model (binary switch).
 This Generic On/Off Client Model controls the Generic On/Off Server Model by sending it messages.
 For example, the client uses this mechanism to turn a light on or off.